jbukuts/nextjs-carbon-doc-template/content/labs/3-carbon.md

 Carbon works by applying theming based on the existence of specific classes.
 Carbon exports a `Theme` component but in reality that's only a wrapper that applies a specific class.

-Theme switch is implmented via `next-themes` and will append the needed class to the body element of the page.
-It is also automatically configured to remember theme selection and, on first visit, default to the system theme.
+Theme switch is implemented via `next-themes`` and will append the needed class to the body element of the page.
+It is also automatically configured to remember theme selection and, on the first visit, default to the system theme.